danielthomas-econ/schelling_income_model/idea_sketch.md

 ### future plans
 \> add a `common.py` file with worldwide constants and agents/houses datatypes to have everything changed from one central location
-\> change the neighborhood assignment logic + make it a function so i can use it when initializing both houses and agents
-\> analyze through the lens of a willingness-to-pay (WTP) premium for social utility (moving to a preferred neighborhood).
+\> analyze through the lens of a willingness-to-pay (WTP) premium for social utility (moving to a preferred neighborhood). we can change $\theta$ and $\lambda$ to range from 'economic' agents (pure rational) for low values to 'sociological' agents (derive greater utilty from neighborhood)
+\> scatter plot showing correlation between income bracket and avg income of current neighborhood
 \> look at government intervention and conduct rcts to test the impact

 ### concerning things
 looking at the distribution of income brackets, it looks roughly uniformly distributed until the higher income levels. i think directly doing probs = np.array(percentiles)/100 and using probs as a cdf could be the cause

-neighborhoods array seems to be uniformly distributed (intended), but it allocates too many people in neighborhoods 0-5 and too few in 95-100